 Make sure your Loire Valley wine tour includes a stop in Saumur and Anjou to try some of the best Cabernet Franc wines in the area (Saumur-Champigny AOC) and indulge in the local fouace -flatbread baked in a traditional oven, with a glass of Anjou red.
 A wine tour of the Chinon region is a must to try the sultry red wine Loire Valley has to offer.

-No matter which way you choose to visit the Loire Valley: whether you are an avid cyclist, you prefer to drive around or leisurely stroll among the vines, the region has plenty of incredible sights (and wines!) to unveil for you.
+No matter which way you choose to visit the Loire Valley: whether you are an avid cyclist, prefer to drive around or leisurely stroll among the vines, the region has plenty of incredible sights (and wines!) to unveil for you.
 Take part in a unique experience and enjoy a Loire Valley wine tasting in an ancient troglodyte dwelling, learn about Joan of Arc’s legacy or marvel at the UNESCO World Heritage sites.

 Make the most of your trip to the area by planning a customized wine tour in the Loire Valley: do some research before-hand to know which châteaux will be open during your holiday, choose the ones that best suit your interests and book in advance to avoid disappointing surprises on the day of your visit.
-If you prefer to profit from expert help not to miss out on anything, a local travel agency is your best ally to ensure you get to see all you dream of and more!
+If you prefer to profit from expert help and not miss out on anything, a local travel agency is your best ally to ensure you get to see all you dream of and more!